-Guild Compliance & Rule Validation Automation: Engineering Audit-Ready Workflows for Film and Television Production
+Guild Compliance & Rule Validation Automation: Engineering Audit-Ready Payroll Workflows for Film and Television

-Production accounting and line producing operate in a zero-tolerance environment where a single miscalculated turnaround, misapplied residual tier, or incorrect fringe contribution can trigger completion bond scrutiny, guild audits, or costly penalty assessments.
-Manual tracking across fragmented spreadsheets and legacy ERP modules introduces unacceptable variance and creates reconciliation bottlenecks that delay payroll cycles.
-Guild Compliance & Rule Validation Automation shifts this paradigm by treating collective bargaining agreements (CBAs) as executable, version-controlled specifications rather than static documentation.
-By embedding deterministic validation directly into the payroll ingestion pipeline, entertainment technology teams eliminate retroactive adjustments and establish tamper-evident audit trails that satisfy both union examiners and bond underwriters.
+In production payroll, one miscalculated turnaround, misapplied residual tier, or wrong fringe contribution can trigger a completion-bond hold or a guild audit.
+Production accounting and line producing operate in a zero-tolerance environment: manual tracking across fragmented spreadsheets and legacy ERP modules introduces unacceptable variance and creates reconciliation bottlenecks that delay payroll cycles.
+Guild Compliance & Rule Validation Automation shifts this paradigm by treating collective bargaining agreements (CBAs) as executable, version-controlled specifications rather than static PDFs.
+By embedding deterministic validation directly into the payroll ingestion path, entertainment technology teams eliminate retroactive adjustments and establish tamper-evident audit trails that satisfy both union examiners and bond underwriters.
+This section maps the four validation engines that make that possible — residuals, overtime and turnaround, pension and health, and fallback routing — and the shared arithmetic, schema, and audit spine they all sit on.

 The foundation of any production-grade compliance system is strict architectural separation between rule definitions, data ingestion, and validation execution.
-CBAs must be modeled as formal, immutable objects with explicit precedence, jurisdictional scope, effective date ranges, and dependency mappings.
-Python’s dataclasses and pydantic provide rigorous schema validation at the ingestion layer, while a directed acyclic graph (DAG) orchestrates rule evaluation order to prevent circular dependencies and ensure deterministic outputs regardless of input sequence.
-This architecture guarantees that every payroll run produces identical results when fed identical inputs—a non-negotiable requirement for completion bond reporting and internal audit readiness.
+CBAs are modeled as formal, immutable objects with explicit precedence, jurisdictional scope, effective-date ranges, and dependency mappings.
+Python’s dataclasses and Pydantic v2 provide rigorous schema validation at the boundary, while a directed acyclic graph (DAG) orchestrates rule evaluation order to prevent circular dependencies and guarantee deterministic outputs regardless of input sequence.
+Every payroll run therefore produces identical results when fed identical inputs — a non-negotiable requirement for completion-bond reporting and internal audit readiness.

-The validation pipeline ingests a timecard, resolves the applicable CBA rules, runs each dependent rule check in DAG order, and routes outcomes to either the audit ledger or an exception report.
+At the record level, the validation path is a single deterministic pipeline: ingest a timecard, resolve the applicable CBA rules, run each dependent check in DAG order, and route outcomes to either the audit ledger or an exception report.

 Performer Compensation & Residual Validation